VedVaghela/VedVaghela/README.md

 # 💫 About Me:
-A passionate Web Developer, interested in UI/UX, React, Backend Development and Cloud Computing Fscinated by Web3.0
+A passionate Web Developer, interested in UI/UX, React, Backend Development and Cloud Computing

 ## 🌐 Socials: